wangzhezhe/Gorilla/designDoc/evaluationPlan.md

 Since we need a more efficient in-memory management thread management tool to support the in-staging data execution, our solution provides the middleware that uses a similar architecture with the DataSpaces based on the Mochi and Argobot RPC service.
 Besides, we also add the capability of the in-memory data task execution and the programmable dynamic task trigger interface.

 Before the evaluation, we first show that our middleware is similar with DataSpaces for the overhead of data put/get.
+The configuration used for this part could keep same with the configuration in previous paper (https://link.springer.com/content/pdf/10.1007/s10586-011-0162-y.pdf) to show the scalability.

+(the configuration for the large case: 256GB the length of the setting is 3250 srun --mpi=pmix_v2 -n 256 --time=05:00 --mem-per-cpu=10000 ./gray-scott ./settings.json
+)

 #### Performance and Scalability